How to improve acceptance for technology images?

 2

-Today, we present another brief article with tips from Shutterstock on how to improve the acceptance rate of images featuring various types of technology on stock sites.
-I think readers of my blog will find this material useful for their work.
+Today, we offer another short article with Shutterstock’s advice on how you can increase the acceptance rate of different types of technology images on stock sites.
+I believe the readers of my blog will find this material useful in their work.

-As illustrations featuring technology, such as smartphones and other mobile devices, continue to gain popularity, it has become essential to provide a brief overview of technology designs that can be sold on Shutterstock (and not only through it).
+As illustrations featuring various types of technology, such as smartphones and other mobile devices, continue to grow in popularity, it has become essential to provide a short guide on technology designs that can be sold on Shutterstock (and not only there).

-Our goal is to offer buyers modern, high-quality designs that meet all needs while also ensuring that Shutterstock’s commercial license doesn’t infringe on anyone’s intellectual property.
+Our goal – to offer buyers modern, high-quality designs that meet all needs, while also ensuring that Shutterstock’s commercial license does not conflict with anyone’s intellectual property.

-Our illustration review guidelines for technology images evolve as quickly as the technologies they represent, so we understand how challenging it can be for our contributors to stay updated on which design elements can be used commercially and which may be protected as intellectual property and thus cannot be sold under a commercial license.
+Our principles for reviewing illustrations depicting technology evolve just as quickly as the technology itself, so we understand how challenging it is for our contributors to keep track of which design elements can be used commercially, and which may be considered intellectual property and therefore cannot be sold under a commercial license.

-Given the constantly changing technology market, we cannot create a comprehensive and permanent list of rules and restrictions for illustrations depicting technology.
-However, these three tips will help you navigate this complex issue more easily.
+Given the constantly changing technology market, we cannot create a complete and unchanging list of rules and restrictions for illustrations depicting technology.
+Nevertheless, these three tips will help you navigate this complex matter with ease.

 3 Tips to Improve Image Acceptance